Disney Tokyo vs. DisneySea: Which One Is Right For You?

 • Crystal Palace Restaurant (World Bazaar) – Offers a buffet with a mix of Japanese and Western cuisine.

-• The Hungry Bear Restaurant (Westernland) – Known for its Western-style dishes like burgers and fried chicken.
+• The Hungry Bear Restaurant (Westernland) – Serves up Western-style dishes like burgers and fried chicken.

 • Great American Waffle Co.
 (World Bazaar) – Super popular for those iconic Mickey-shaped waffles!